genepattern/Single.Cell.ssGSEA/docs/documentation.md

 ## Input Files

 1. `input file`
-    This is a file containing raw counts gene expression data that is not normalized.
-The scGSEA module supports multiple input file formats including Seurat RDS, H5seurat, H5ad formats as well as 10x Market Exchange (MEX) and hdf5 (h5) formats.
-For a Seurat object, `$RNA@counts` slot will be accessed.
-For an AnnData object, `raw.X` slot will be accessed.
+    This is a file containing unnormalized gene expression data in raw read counts or estimated RNA abundance.
+The scGSEA module supports multiple input file formats including Seurat RDS, H5seurat, H5ad formats as well as 10x Market Exchange (MEX) and HDF5 (h5) formats.
+For a Seurat object, the $RNA@counts slot will be used.
+For an AnnData object, the raw.X slot will be used.
    * If you come across the following message in the `stderr.txt` file, please verify that the input file contains unnormalized raw counts data.
     &nbsp;<pre><code>The raw counts matrix was not composed of integer values.
 This may represent an issue with the processing pipeline.
 Please be advised...</code></pre>
    * If you have used `kallisto` or `salmon.alevin` for alignment, please disregard the message about the raw counts data not being in integer format; the aforementioned tools generate estimated RNA abundances, which may consist of non-integer count values.